tiwilliam/syscollect/README.md

-# Cross-platform graph data server
+# Cross-platform graph and system info distribution

 Graphd have as goal to make server graphing easy and platform independent.